Species-theoretic foundations of perturbative quantum field theory: as a Hopf -Algebra

 \subsection{The Steinmann Arrows}

 We now recall the Steinmann arrows for $\Sig$, whose precise definition is due to Epstein-Glaser-Stora \cite[p.82-83]{epstein1976general}.
-The Steinmann arrows were first considered by Steinmann in settings where $\Sig$ is represented as operator-valued distributions \cite[Section 3]{steinmann1960}, called `systems of generalized time-ordered products' (see \autoref{sec:Time-Ordered Products}).
+The Steinmann arrows were first considered by Steinmann in settings where $\Sig$ is represented as operator-valued distributions \cite[Section 3]{steinmann1960}.

 Let the \emph{retarded Steinmann arrow} be the up biderivation of $\Sig$ given by

 Let the \emph{advanced Steinmann arrow} be the up biderivation of $\Sig$ given by

 In particular